oxcamne/oxcam/docs/index.md

 Organizers are assigned different access rights depending on their need to modify the database.
 All have the ability to search/view member information, event registrations, etc.

+Users are identified by email address.
+They login by specifying their email address, then clicking on a link containing a one-time security code sent to them to verify they own the email address.

-The landing page of the database application is reached, for example, at [https://oxcamne.pythonanywhere.com/oxcam](https://oxcamne.pythonanywhere.com/oxcam) for the OxCamNE database hosted on PythonAnywhere.
-However to reach the index page as shown below, a user must login using their email address.
-Oxcam responds by sending an email with a link containing a one-time security code to verify the email address.
-Clicking that link opens the index page as shown below.
-Anyone with an email address can do this.
+The landing page of the database application is reached at, for example, [https://oxcamne.pythonanywhere.com/oxcam](https://oxcamne.pythonanywhere.com/oxcam) for the OxCamNE database hosted on PythonAnywhere and looks like:

 ![index](images/index.png)